Mayhem (crime): United States

 Modern statutes in the U.S. define mayhem as disabling or disfiguring, such as rendering useless a member of another person's arms or legs.
 The injury must be permanent, not just a temporary loss.
 Some courts will hold even a minor battery as mayhem if the injury is not minor.
 Mayhem in the U.S. is a felony in all states and jurisdictions, including federal.
 In the states of California, Vermont and Oklahoma, mayhem is punishable by up to life imprisonment.
 In other states where laws defining mayhem (or maiming) are in place, the maximum punishment for mayhem is generally 10 to 20 years, and mandatory minimum terms of imprisonment may also apply, depending on the laws of the state.
 If mayhem was committed in an aggravated fashion, such as in the case of where it resulted in permanent disability or disfigurement, the punishment is generally much more severe, and may even include life imprisonment.
 For example, simple mayhem in California is punishable by two to eight years in prison, whereas aggravated mayhem is punishable by up to life imprisonment.

 Etymology

 Both the noun mayhem and the verb maim come from Old French via Anglo-Norman.
 The word is first attested in various Romance languages in the 13th century, but its ultimate origin is unclear.

-Etymology of other meaning
+Figurative sense

 The term "wreaker of mayhem" was, accurately, originally used for a person going on a rampage (onslaught) in the glorified setting of a just war.
 After such uses, the term abounded for centuries in journalese, such as reporting "rioting and mayhem", which readers misunderstood as meaning "havoc, chaos or pandemonium", and started the usual modern use of the word "mayhem".
+There is also the term "general mayhem" which involves a lot of anti-social activities happening.